aletheatoh/chain-reaction/README.md

 # Chain Reaction

-A web game built using the Canvas API in HTML5.
+A web game built using the Canvas API in HTML5. <a href="https://aletheatoh.github.io/chain-reaction/">Click here</a> for a demo!

 ## How to Play the Game